Gemini in Java with Vertex AI and LangChain4j

 b9913d011999e7c7.png

-Gemini comes in three variations:
+Gemini comes in different variations and sizes:

 • Gemini Ultra: The largest, most capable version for complex tasks.